MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-introduction.md

     For more information, see [Deploy via Resource Manager template](deployment-azure-resource-manager-template.md).

-- **Deploy with assistance from FastTrack for Azure**: For guided assistance with Azure Stack HCI deployment projects, please consult your Microsoft Account team to use the FastTrack for Azure deployment acceleration program.
+- **Deploy with assistance from FastTrack for Azure**: For guided assistance with Azure Stack HCI deployment projects, consult your Microsoft account team to use the FastTrack for Azure deployment acceleration program.
 This program is available for select customers who deploy Azure Stack HCI.
-Please consult your account team for more information.

     For more information about this program, see https://aka.ms/fasttrackforazure